Master of Global Human Development

 Faculty highlights

-Our faculty experts include full-time and adjunct professors who bring their hands-on development experience to you in the classroom.
+Our faculty experts include scholars and practitioners who bring their hands-on development experience to you in the classroom.
 Georgetown University attracts top-tier faculty and few institutions have as many people working in applied development as we do.
 You can use their invaluable insights in quantitative assessment, economics and poverty to guide and ignite your drive for change.

 Request more information